 - To dedicate time to professional self-development and improving knowledge;

-- To follow the universal culture of behavior, to be polite, civil, benevolent;
+- To follow the universal culture of behaviour, to be polite, civil, and benevolent;

 - To prefer wearing official style clothes in the Institute, to be neat;

-- To respects other individuals’ rights and freedoms, to be tolerant of religious, political, philosophical and attitudinal thoughts of other people not contrary to the constitutional principles and values;
+- To respect other individuals’ rights and freedoms, to be tolerant of religious, political, philosophical and attitudinal thoughts of other people not contrary to the constitutional principles and values;

 - To respect various ethnic, national, religious and social groups’ customs and traditions;